ursooperduper/ursooperduper-site-old/_posts/2014-11-03-twitter-bot-with-node-js-part-3.md

 ---
 layout: post
 title: "Creating a Twitter bot with Node.js: Part 3 - Deploying your Twitter bot"
-date: 2014-10-30
+date: 2014-11-03
 ---

-Thanks for all the great feedback on my [last blog post, reviewing the code for my Twitter bot]({{ site.url }}/2014/10/28/twitter-bot-with-node-js-part-2.html)!
+Thanks for all the great feedback on my [last blog post, reviewing the code for my Twitter bot]({{ site.url }}/2014/10/28/twitter-bot-with-node-js-part-2.html).
 I'll be sure to include more code deep dives in future posts.
 In this, the third and final post in the series on creating a Twitter bot, I'll share how I deployed my Twitter bot.

-Figuring out how to deploy the bot took several attempts because there are so many ways to accomplish this.
+Figuring out how to deploy a bot took several attempts because there are so many ways to do it.
 As first, I added a tiny Node-based web framework to my bot, which allowed me to call a URL that triggered the bot's main loop.
 To automate the URL being requested, I used an uptime-reporting site to ping the bot's URL once an hour.
 But finding free hosting for a node app that wouldn't automatically shut down or go idle after an hour was tricky, so I abandoned this approach.

 Luckily, I found a much easier way to host my bot, which is both free and simple to set up.